 The Around the World in 80 Books Challenge

-Last check-in was in September, and I’ve only been on a couple of trips since then…
+Last check-in was in September, and I’ve been nowhere since then!
+Nowhere!

-* * * * * *
+* * * * * * *